Peer Mentoring Program

 The Peer Mentoring Program enables History teachers to meet, talk and share experiences in a casual setting.
 Mentors offer 6-8 hours of support throughout the year at times that suit you both.
 Mentoring can be a coffee meeting, Skype, drinks after a conference or event, email or phone call.
 Offers of assistance beyond the 6-8 hours are not expected but can be negotiated privately between the mentor and mentee.

-Applications for the Peer Mentoring Program are accepted during Term 1, with application forms made available on the HTAV website.
-Mentors will be paired with their mentees in Term 2, or when an appropriate mentee is available.
+Applications for the Peer Mentoring Program are accepted until Term 1, with application forms made available on the HTAV website.
+Mentors will be paired with their mentees no later than Term 2, or when an appropriate mentee is available.
 At the end of the year, HTAV will seek feedback on both mentor and mentee experiences.

 Why join the HTAV Peer Mentoring Program?